182 – Love the Breeds: Clumber Spaniel Roundtable

 Clumbers are notorious for eating foreign objects.
 Froman said it is the number one health risk in her experience.
 The discussion included who had the most foreign body removal surgeries.
-More than one had stories of dogs opened up six and seven times to take out blankets, socks, rocks, towels, plastic, toys etc.
+More than one had stories of dogs opening up six and seven times to take out blankets, socks, rocks, towels, plastic, toys, etc.

 “So, if you’re going to have a Clumber or multiple Clumbers,” Froman said, “pet insurance is a really good thing to think about. … they’re worth every penny of it, but they are not an inexpensive breed either.
 So, don’t think you have to have be rich to have a dog but you have to be responsible.
 You have to know those things might occur.”

 Judging the Clumber in the Show Ring

 Clumbers in the show ring have become more successful in recent years, but the unique proportions of the Clumber, described as “long, low and substantial,” can be challenging for conformation judges to asses properly.
 The standard describes the dog as “9 tall to 11 long measured from the withers to the base of the tail.”
 This is a much longer dog than most judges are accustomed to seeing.

 “It’s the training, in a sense, of a lot of the new judges that are coming into the breed,” said Fankhauser, “because they see rectangular, but it’s rectangular from, as Laura mentioned before, point of shoulder to buttocks.
 It’s not rectangular as we measure.
 So, you have to get them to retrain their eye to long enough. … You’re never going to find one too long.”